 The lighter shades of blue are associated with health, healing, softness, serenity, understanding, peace, tranquillity, and calmness.

-Darker shades of blue are thought of as authoritative, profound, knowledge, power, integrity, non-threatening, reliable and stable.
+Darker shades of blue are thought of as authoritative, profound, knowledgeable, powerful, integrity, non-threatening, reliable and stable.

 Today, like the ancient Egyptians, people adore the colour blue.
 It remains widely used in interior design and fashion and continues to be a number one best-seller in Fine China and Porcelain.